 By Bob Marovich

 An engineer by training, Dr. Antonia Arnold-McFarland earned certification in Six Sigma, a process improvement technique developed at Motorola in 1980.
-As a practitioner and consultant in music and worship arts ministry, she had an idea: what if the principles of Six Sigma could be applied to improve the effectiveness of African American church music ministries?
+As a practitioner and consultant in music and worship arts ministry, she had an idea: what if the principles of Six Sigma and the A3 Methodology could be applied to improve the effectiveness of African American church music ministries?

 After all, people are people, whether in the church or on the factory floor, and group dynamics are just as important in the choir stand as in the conference room.
 Teaching and learning music are processes designed to produce the desired outcome of spiritually fulfilling worship services.